Bayesian spatial+: A joint model perspective: Bayesian Spatial+

+Following the preceding sections, we use common basis functions for all spatial effects and perform the reparameterization on each and place the priors as described on the penalized coefficient with variance parameters $\tau_{x, q}^2$.
+Now, similarly to Equation~\eqref{eq:taux-param2} for each $q$ we impose

+The prior specification ensures that each covariate's spatial effect smoothness $\lambda_{x, q} = \sigma^2_{x, q}/\tau^2_{x, q}$ satisfies the smoothness restriction $\lambda_{x, q} < \lambda$, preventing that any covariate residual $\varepsilon^{x}_{q}$ contains frequency patterns shared with $f$.
+The covariate-specific parameters driving $\tau_{x,q}^2$ are independent a-priori, allowing flexible smoothness control across covariates.
+Control over Bayesian feedback is achieved by the natural extension of Section~\ref{sec:feedback2} to the new setting.
+Similarly, for the prior-bound variant.

-Of course, in models with $p$ spatially aligned covariates, collinearity among the covariates themselves is a natural concern.
-Addressing this issue is not the focus of our approach.
-Instead, we recommend beginning with standard techniques from multiple linear regression, such as principal component analysis or building one single covariate out of highly collinear covariates \citep[see Chapter~3 of][for details]{fahrmeir2001bayesian}, to reduce collinearity among covariates prior to model fitting.
+When dealing with $p$ spatially aligned covariates, collinearity among covariates becomes a natural concern.
+While not the primary focus of our here, we recommend preprocessing with standard techniques such as principal component analysis or combining highly collinear covariates to reduce collinearity before model fitting \citep[see Chapter~3 of][for details]{fahrmeir2001bayesian}.
 Once these preprocessing steps are completed, the methods proposed in this section can be applied more effectively.
-By minimizing collinearity, the remaining covariates are expected to retain sufficient unique non-spatial or high-frequency spatial information, ensuring that the residuals $\varepsilon_q$ provide enough information to accurately recover the coefficient estimates $\beta_q$.
-Nonetheless, in Section~\ref{sec:ss}, we also assess the performance of our model in scenarios where the $\bm{x}_q$'s are collinear.
+By reducing collinearity, the remaining covariates are expected to retain sufficient unique non-spatial or high-frequency spatial information, ensuring that each $\varepsilon^{x}_{q}$, $q=1, \dots, p$, retain enough information to accurately recover the associated coefficient estimate $\beta_q$.
+An assessment of the effect of collinearity is provided in the simulation study in Section~\ref{sec:ss2}, with successful results for our proposed model.